-Tenant in divided co-ownership: what are the applicable rules?
+Tenant in divided co-ownership: applicable rules

 In a co-ownership, some dwellings may be inhabited by the co-owners and others by tenants through a lease contract.
 Buying to rent is a trend that has emerged for several years in large urban centers as well as resort centers.
 It is therefore very common for tenants to seek contact with the board of directors or the condo manager (to request the repair of broken equipment, such as the elevator, for example).
 In the same way, the board of directors or condo manager may wish to communicate with a tenant (if he does not respect the declaration of co-ownership, for example).